libfrozen/bulletinboard/README.md

 # bulletinboard
-A simple program that used to turn computers in the OpenComputer's mod into bulletin boards.
+A simple program that used to turn computers in the OpenComputer mod into bulletin boards.